lingmuq/Swallowing_CBAM/readme.md

 ## Citation
 If you find the work useful in your research，please cite our papar
 ```
-@article{suzuki2026investigation
+@article{suzuki202learning
-  title={Investigation of Swallowing Function Assessment Using Reverse Knowledge Distillation with a Focus on Spatial Features},
+  title={Learning Noise-Robust One-Class Representations for Food Bolus Detection in Ultrasound Images},
-  author={Haruhito, Suzuki and Makoto, Sasaki and Hagihara, Yoshihiro and Hotta, Katsuya},
+  author={Haruhito, Suzuki and Qibo, GAO and Hagihara, Yoshihiro and Makoto, Sasaki and Hotta, Katsuya},
   journal={},
   volume= {},
   number= {},